ryscher/old-vagrant-dryad/README.md

     vagrant destroy

-## Developing, Building, Testing, Deploying
+## Developing, Building, Testing, Deploying the Dryad code

 By default, the Dryad repo is checked out to `/home/ubuntu/dryad-repo`.
 This and other defaults can be changed before provisioning by editing the `ansible-dryad/group_vars/all` file.